Marie623/How-to-Create-Static-Website-AWS-VS-Code/README.md

 IN AWS
 1. Search "EC2" and select launch instance
 2. Enter a Name
-3. Select "Amazon Linux 2023 AMI"
+3. CLick "Browse More AMIs and search for Centos under "AWS MarketPlace AMI"
+4. Select Ubuntu Server 22.04 "FREE TIER"
-4. In Instance type select, "t2.micro"
+5. In Instance type select, "t2.micro" "FREE TIER ELIGIBLE"
-5. Under key pair, select "create a new key pair"
+6. Under key pair, select "create a new key pair"
    Give the key pair a name
     Select RSA
     Private key: .pem
     Select "Create Key Pair
     The key pair will be downloaded
-6. Under Network settings
+7. Under Network settings
    Check "Allow SSH traffic from" select MY IP
-7. Click Launch Instance
+8. Click Launch Instance
-8. Go to the Instance you created and wait until the instance state is "running" and status check is in green
+9. Go to the Instance you created and wait until the instance state is "running" and status check is in green
-9. Click on The Instance
+10. Click on The Instance
     Security
     Under security groups and select the security group name Under inbound rules, select "edit inbound rules" Select "add rule" and add the following rules:
         type: SSH           Source: MyIP
-        type: Custom TCP          Source: MyIP
+        type: HTTP        Source: MyIP

- 10. Go to your Instance
+ 11. Go to your Instance
         Click Connect
         Under SSH Client, copy the ssh -i..... that is under example.